adracus/login-box/README.md

 The element only fires its `login-box-login-try` event, if both the identification value and password value are filled.
-In the event detail, there is a field `idValue` and a field `pwValue`, both should be quite self- explanatory.
+In the event detail, there is a field `identifier` and a field `password`, both should be quite self- explanatory.